pabloseijo/TADGraph/README.md

 - **Node Management** 📊: Facilitates the addition, removal, and querying of nodes.
 - **Edge Management** 🌉: Allows establishing relationships between nodes with options for weighted or unweighted edges.
-- **Traversal Algorithms** 🔍: Supports depth-first and breadth-first traversals to explore graph structures.
 - **Pathfinding** 🚀: Implements algorithms like Floyd-Warshall for finding the shortest, fastest, or most economical paths.
 - **Minimum Spanning Tree** 🌳: Includes Prim's algorithm to find the minimum infrastructure of connections to keep cities connected.
 - **Interactive Console** 🖥️: User-friendly console interface for real-time graph manipulation and analysis.
-- **Visualization** 📈: (If applicable) Offers a graphical representation of the graph structure.

 ## Getting Started 🚀